 #4 – Ask about the Parts

-You wouldn’t build a home addition with rotten wood, and you shouldn’t get your car fixed with bad parts.
-There are a lot of parts to choose from and a lot of bad information out there.
+Don’t get your car fixed with bad parts.
+There are a lot of parts to choose from and a lot of misinformation.
 Here are some pointers when looking at parts used in your repair.

-- Supplier Brand – Quality aftermarket parts that are made by the manufacturer that supplied the automaker.
-These are very quality aftermarket parts but should not be considered to be equal to OEM parts unless they carry the automaker brand.
-Your shop will generally offer these parts with a warranty if the part fails.
+- Supplier Brand – Quality parts that are made by the manufacturer that supplied the automaker.
+These are quality parts but should not necessarily equal to OEM parts unless they carry the automaker brand.

-- Quality Aftermarket – These are name brand aftermarket parts.
-Some of the most common name brands include NAPA, CARQUEST, Bosch, Denso, NGK and others.
-Your shop will generally offer these parts with a warranty if the repair fails.
+- Quality Aftermarket Parts– These are name brand aftermarket parts.
+Some of the most common brands include NAPA, CARQUEST, Bosch, Denso and NGK.
+Your shop usually offers these parts with a warranty.

-- Generic Aftermarket – These are lower quality aftermarket parts that are sold to reach a price point.
-These are less expensive and may be appropriate for your particular needs.
-Shops will often install these parts without a warranty on the repair.
+- Generic Aftermarket – These are less budget aftermarket parts.
+These are low cost and may be exactly what you need.
+Shops often install these parts without a warranty.

-- Remanufactured Parts: Like new parts that have been torn apart and remanufactured to be equal to new.
+- Remanufactured Parts: Like new parts that have been disassembled and rebuilt to be like new.
+Remanufactured transmissions are an example of how remanufactured parts can save you money.

 #5 Fix Everything that Needs Fixing

-Please don’t wait to replace broken parts on your car.
-A good automotive repair shop will perform an inspection on your vehicle and explain needed services.
-And while this is often used to sell you additional repairs, it is a useful process if you understand the information being shared with you.
+Don’t put off repairs.
+A good shop will perform an inspection on your vehicle and explain needed services.
+And while this can be used to sell additional repairs, it is a useful process if you want a vehicle health check.

 #6 Financing Automotive Repairs